 for errors or problems – this is not the time for a rewrite.
 Proof will be

 resent after each set of revisions until the author and IE approve.
+Several proofs may be sent for edits during this step of the process.

 13. After final approval by author and Imprint Editor (IE), the book is ready to print.
 At this point the IE must send a copy of the Book Status form to the President as an email attachment.